d0razi/tmux-setting/README.md

 ```

-# How to setup Zsh & Oh My Zsh
+# How to setup Zsh

 ## Requirements